wmoore012/F1_SQL_Class_Proj/README.md

 ### Team Members

-**Troy Benner** | **Kiefer Jenny** | **Will Moore** *MS in Data Science and Business Analytics, UNC Charlotte*
+**Troy Benner** | **Kiefer Jenny** | **Will Moore** *Master of Science in Data Science and Business Analytics, UNC Charlotte*

 **Contact:** Available for data analyst/scientist opportunities.
 See our portfolios for more projects!